Dodge Avenger Insurance Rates

 Additional Rate Analysis

-The chart below details estimated Dodge Avenger insurance rates for additional coverage choices and driver risks.
+The chart below details estimated Dodge Avenger insurance rates for other coverage scenarios.

-• The cheapest rate after discounts is $733
+• The best full coverage rate is $714

 View Chart as Image